Jocelyn Enriquez: Career

 In 2020, she released a re-recorded version of "You Are the One".
 Production duo Black Caviar released a cover of "A Little Bit of Ecstasy" that same year.
 Her single, "Beauty Comes Through Pain" was released in the Philippines by Warner Music Philippines.

 Personal life

 She graduated from Pinole Valley High School in 1993.
-Enriquez is married to Pastor Alain Macasadia.
-They formerly served at Calvary Chapel of San Diego doing worship and children's ministry.
-They moved to San Antonio in 2005.
-In 2006, Macasadia became the worship leader of Calvary Chapel San Antonio.
-They have four children, Matthew, Ashley, Jonathan, and Timothy.
+Enriquez is married to Alain Macasadia.
+They have four children, Matthew, Ashley, Jonathan, and Timothy, and has a grandchild named Alaia Rae Candido Joe Macasadia.